fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 ```bash
 touch .gitignore
 ```
 A file with a leading punctuation mark is a hidden file and is normally not visible in a directory browser.
-In a terminal window you can write `ls -a` followed by enter to see the files in the directory.
+In a terminal window you can write `ls -a` followed by enter to see all files in the directory.
 To view the file in the Windows File Explorer, enable *Show hidden files, folders and drivers* from the *View* tab of (File --> Change folder and search options).
 * Open the *.gitignore* file and add the following lines and save the file.

 ```console